 Plan A Reception

 After the services, the funeral home can be a convenient place to hold a luncheon or reception.
-While they seldom have catering staff on hand, they can arrange the details for a repast that might be a light snack or a full meal.
-Some families choose to hold the reception at a restaurant, hall, or private residence.
+While they seldom have catering staff, they can arrange the details for a repast that might be a light snack or a full meal.
+Some families hold the reception at a restaurant, hall, or private residence.